Skip to content

 The rescuer was a rare book dealer, Alan Keen, who restarted the business with more flair than commercial realism after the war.
 Despite his praiseworthy efforts, which included mass production printing and theatre making, his company went bankrupt.
 Fortunately, it was rescued a second time by Marguerite Fawdry who created Pollock’s Toy Museum in 1956 to provide an added attraction and context for her shop.
 She encouraged children to perform the plays, starting with simplified versions and advancing to complex melodramas and pantomimes, so toy theatre never died.
 The branch shop she started in Covent Garden Market in 1980 survives as a separate business from the museum, which as an independent trust, has recently re-opened at sites in Croydon and Leadenhall Market.

-Pollock’s theatres as cut-out books will be available for sale in Museum of the Home shop:
+Pollock’s theatres as cut-out books are available for sale in the Museum of the Home shop:

 • Alice in Wonderland